ArtInLines/ASOIAF-NN/README.md

 -   House:
     -   ["None", "Stark", etc.]
     -   maybe add mix-versions to show the mix of different houses in people? (i.e. for Joffrey, etc.)
+    -   maybe have it mean which house they are allied to, instead of born to (i.e. Hodor is of House Stark)
+-   isHighBorn: [0, 1]
 -   Location:
     -   ["Riverlands", "North", "The Wall", etc.]
     -   indicates the current location of the character
     -   maybe translate vague place-names into pseudo-coordinates, which would show the relation between places?
 (How would I do that though?)
 -   Birthplace:
     -   same type of data as for "Location"
+    -   decide whether this is relevant
 -   isEunuch: [0, 1]
 -   isWarg: [0, 1]
 -   isMagicUser: [0, 1] -- magicUser might be difficult to define
 -   hasValyrianSteel: [0, 1]
+-   hasDragonGlass: [0, 1]
 -   isPOV: [0, 1] - whether the character is a POV in this book
 -   wasPOV: [0, 1] - whether the character was a POV in an earlier book
 -   title: